England unhappy with review technology after Carey reprieved in Adelaide test

 Carey stood his ground when the appeal was turned down, but England were convinced and went to the decision review system.

-The "Snicko" technology picked up a sound but it did not align with the ball's flight by the bat in the review of the delivery, so the decision stood.
+The "Snicko" technology, which is operated by BBG Sports, picked up a sound but it did not align with the ball's flight by the bat in the review of the delivery, so the decision stood.

 Carey went on to score another 34 runs to help Australia reach 326 for eight at stumps after the hosts won the toss and elected to bat first.